 I am looking forward to watching my kids grow up.

 Also, I want to channel my mothering efforts into teaching them how to be decent and honest human beings—full of empathy, courage, bravery, and all things good.
-Also, I want to enjoy the little years where these tiny humans want to snuggle with me on the couch.
-I want to fully enjoy them before they start rolling their eyes and slamming bedroom doors.
+Also, I want to enjoy the little years when these tiny humans want to snuggle with me on the couch.
+I want to fully enjoy them before they roll their eyes and slam bedroom doors.
 I’m okay with letting the baby-making season of my life go so that I can focus entirely on the child-rearing season.

 So, maybe I am in the minority of moms who aren’t sad to close the baby chapter of their book.